kostyrko/kontrolqa/content/blog/e2e/playwright-static-code-analysis.md

 };
 ````

-Thats is - as easy as described above.
+That's it - as easy as described above.

 Now to the second part > Husky application (pre-committ hook tool)

----

 ## Husky

-1/
+1/ Install husky
 npm install husky -D

-this
-2/ npm pkg set scripts.prepare="husky install"
+2/ run script in the terminal `npm pkg set scripts.prepare="husky install"` that will
-will add
+will add/create a script in `package.json` file

 ```js
   "scripts": {
     [..]